 Frank Warren: ‘Unique’ Tyson Fury goes into other guy’s yards, takes titles

-Frank Warren took time to lavish praise on Tyson Fury ahead of the British heavyweight’s forthcoming challenge.
+Frank Warren took time to lavish praise on Tyson Fury ahead of the British heavyweight’s United States challenge.

 Warren, who has overseen Fury’s comeback, heaped special attention on his star man.